NEW for 2027: Save over £2100 per couple on our Venice River Cruise with James Martin

 At the start of each Advent, the city of Koblenz is transformed into a fairytale Christmas paradise.
 Once you arrive you'll get to see why this city's Christmas market is considered one of the most beautiful on the Rhine.
 On Jesuitenplatz you'll find what is possibly the world's largest Advent calendar, made up of the colourfully-lit windows of the baroque town hall.

-How to visit: Koblenz is another stop on our wintery cruise along the Rhine.
+Koblenz is another stop on our wintry cruise along the Rhine.
 You'll arrive in Koblenz from Frankfurt, sailing along the Middle Rhine Valley, a fabulously scenic journey with vine-clad slopes, palaces and castles scattered across hills along the way.

 Cologne, Germany